webaware/flexible-map/readme.txt

 * fixed: tied Google Maps API to v3.8 so newer versions don't break plugin, and will keep updated as API changes

 = 1.0.2 [2012-02-04] =
-* added: address parameter as alternative to center coordinates
+* added: address attribute as alternative to center coordinates
-* added: use address parameter for directions, if given (so that directions match address)
+* added: use address attribute for directions, if given (so that directions match address)
 * changed: readme improved a little
 * changed: refactored code for DRY (don't repeat yourself)